 Not only will the nasya oil help with creating healthier, happier sinuses, it's also said to increase clarity of mind and soothe the nervous system.
 I find that this oil is necessary to get me through the winter, especially if I am working in a dry building.
 I highly recommend keeping a bottle on your desk at work and administering a few drops as needed.
 Nasya is extremely beneficial when traveling, as flying can be very drying, and this will also help prevent illness, which is common during travel.
 Go out and get some nasya oil to help soothe those dry nostrils and keep your winter congestion free.

-*Please note that it is contraindicated to use the neti pot or nasya when one is experiencing a sinus infection or head cold.
+*Please note that it is contraindicated to use the neti pot or nasya when one is experiencing a head cold.